What Happens at a Social Security Disability Hearing?

 • What medications do you take?

+The exact questions the judge will ask you depend on the specifics of your case.
 If you have a representative, ask to practice answering questions before the hearing—your representative can't testify on your behalf, but they can help prepare you for common questions.

-What Should I Wear to My Hearing?
+What Should I Wear to My Disability Hearing?

 Wear whatever makes you feel most comfortable (within reason).
 ALJs understand that people with disabilities can struggle with getting dressed, and don't expect you to sit through the hearing in uncomfortable clothes.
 You won't be out of place wearing jeans and a T-shirt, but avoid wearing anything that would be inappropriate in an office setting, like profanity.